Edwman2/BankApplication/README.md

 * Complete Unit-test?
 * Merge branch: Design_UI_Simon to Copy_Main.
 * Put the appropriate calls to Methods/Classes etc. in the appropriate places.
-* Create class for User Input
+* Discuss if we need to create class for User Input.
 * Call User Input where we need to.
 * Run with no errors.
-* Merge Copy_Main to Main
+* Merge Copy_Main to Main.
 * Finished program :)

 #                                                   Implement if possible.